Justin-Mathieu/basic-api-server/LAB04-README.md

 ## Problem Domain

-- Practice with basic server routing and testing.
+- Practice with basic server, collections class and associations.

 ## Links and Resources